-Have you wanted the cutest movie, Tangled?
-If so, you probably a have a little girl that would love to have a Tangle birthday party and no party is complete without a Pinata (atleast not in our house, it isn’t!).
+Have you watched the cutest movie, Tangled?
+If so, you probably a have a little girl that would love to have a Tangle birthday party.
+Everyone knows that no party is complete without a Pinata.

 Tangled Pinatas are priced anywhere from $18 to $24.
-That just seems like money WASTED since the kids are going to be beating it into tiny pieces soon. 🙂 Instead make yours for less than a few dollars!
+That just seems like money WASTED since the kids are going to be beating it into tiny pieces.
+Instead, make one for less than a few dollars!

 - 8 Pink Sheets Of Tissue Paper